Mohdkaif05/decoder-transformer-tensorflow/README.md

 - FastAPI Inference API
 - Streamlit Frontend
 - Real-time Token-by-Token Story Generation
+- Dockerized Backend and Frontend
+- Cloud Deployment using Render

 The model was trained on a TinyStories-style dataset to generate short coherent stories.